Dingo Pictures: History

 The films were released direct-to-video in Germany by the companies Jünger in 1992–1999, Best Buy Movie in 2000–2001, and Best Entertainment in 2001–2005.
 They were also dubbed into other languages, notably Swedish and Italian.
-In the early 2000s, some of Dingo's films were released on the PlayStation and PlayStation 2 by European game publishers Phoenix Games and Midas Games.
+In the early 2000s, some of Dingo's films were released on the PlayStation and PlayStation 2 by European game publishers Phoenix Games and Midas Interactive.
 These releases were developed by The Code Monkeys and included the film, as well as a small collection of minigames.

 Since 2012, Dingo Pictures has gained popularity through reviews of their films on YouTube and Internet memes.
-An edited clip from the Italian dub of Abenteuer im Land der Dinosaurier became a meme called "Yee", due to a dubbing error when Oro, the dinosaur teacher, scolds Piek for mocking Tio, the protagonist.
+An edited clip from the Italian dub of Abenteuer im Land der Dinosaurier became a meme called "Yee", due to a scene in which Oro, the dinosaur teacher, scolds Piek for mocking Tio, the protagonist, pronouncing his name in a way that sounds like Yee.

 In 2017, Ipswich-based company Edutain4Kids released five ebook adaptations of Dingo Pictures' films.
 Following the deaths of Haas on December 8, 2015 and Ickert on November 14, 2019, their relatives inherited the studio and its equipment.
 On May 26, 2021, independent label Vier Sterne Deluxe Records announced that it was negotiating with the current owners of Dingo to release the films as radio plays.
 Musician Simon Bohnsack and the new CEO, Josef "Jimmy" Roederer, also had plans to make new films, and successfully raised funds for a documentary behind the studio, named YEE!: Behind the Meme of DINGO PICTURES.
 The radio plays were released between August 2021 and December 2022, beginning with Wabuu der freche Waschbär.
 In September 2024, the relatives donated the studio's equipment, backgrounds, storage devices and documents to the Deutsches Institut für Animationsfilm.

 Reception

 In 2021, Amelia Tait of The Guardian wrote an article about mockbusters, in which she called Dingo Pictures' films "the world's most infamous mockbusters", describing their animation as "childish".
 Nicolas Freund of the Süddeutsche Zeitung wrote that the films looked "as if they had been drawn listlessly with felt-tip pens".
 He also described the films as "short, confusing, full of logical errors, and [having] none of the magic of the elaborate cinema films".
-Sonia Garcia of Vice considered the films to be "esoteric marvels", and showcased a series of "Yee" memes.